eiqui-dev/eiqui/report_picking_translate/README.rst

 Report picking translate
 =============

-Make translate report picking with de partner lang
+Make translate report picking with the partner lang

+Use
+===
+Create new report in Picking Form (button "more") called "Picking Translate"

 Credits
 =======